TeyahC/ECommerce/ecommerce/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Running this project (local dev)

+1. Install dependencies:

+   npm install

+2. Create a `.env` in the project root with your Supabase keys:

+   VITE_SUPABASE_URL=your-supabase-url
+   VITE_SUPABASE_KEY=your-anon-or-service-key

+3. Start the dev server:

+   npm run dev

+Open the site at the URL printed by Vite (e.g. http://localhost:5175).

+Note: This project stores Supabase keys in a local `.env` for development only.
+Do not commit sensitive keys to source control.

+If you run into issues with routing or authentication, check the browser console for error logs — the login page and header print helpful debug messages.